You are in [Places] [Combe Gibbet]

 The accused were charged with "the murder of Robert, son of George Bromham and of Martha, wife of said George Bromham, each with a "staffe", and were ordered to be hanged "in chaynes near the place of the murder".

 The public hanging duly took place in Winchester on 3rd March 1676, and the record of the trial is to be found in the Western Circuit Gaol Book for the period 22/23 Charles II.
-The records are retained in Winchester Library.
+The records were in Winchester Library but are apparently now in ASSI 23 in the National Archives.

 It seems that some dispute then arose as to who was to pay the cost of the "hanging in chaynes", which would involve the building and erection of a considerable sized double gibbet, together with two sets of iron "chaynes".